-The government body responsible for regulating the industry in the United Kingdom is the UK Gambling Commission (UKGC).
+The government body responsible for regulating the industry in Ireland is the UK Gambling Commission (UKGC).
 It publishes annual figures on revenues generated by all kinds of gambling.
 The last year for which full figures are available at the time of writing is 2019, and these show that total gambling revenues for the entire industry in the United Kingdom that year were around £15 billion.

 Sports Betting constitutes more than a third of total gambling revenues.
 Let’s take a look at how this massive industry grew to the position it occupies today by exploring its origins, formation and phenomenal growth.